Ditchcarbon

 Very high

 Some industries are more carbon intensive than others.
-Economist's primary industry is Printed matter and recorded media (22), which is low in terms of carbon intensity compared to other industries.
+Economist's primary industry is Printed matter and recorded media (22), which is very low in terms of carbon intensity compared to other industries.

 Location emissions intensity